Cleveland Clinic logo

 Ruptured Testicle

-A ruptured testicle is a health emergency that happens when the membrane holding the testicle breaks.
-Testicular rupture can occur with blunt force to your scrotum or a penetrating injury.
-The injury often requires surgical repair, and sometimes your testicle must be removed.
-You can maintain fertility with only one healthy testicle.
+A ruptured testicle is a medical emergency that happens when the membrane around your testicle breaks.
+It can occur after blunt force to your scrotum or a penetrating injury.
+It often requires surgical repair.
+Sometimes, a healthcare provider may need to remove your testicle.
+You can still have biological children with only one healthy testicle.

-A ruptured testicle is a health emergency that happens when the membrane covering a testicle breaks.
+A ruptured testicle is when the membrane that covers a testicle breaks.
+This membrane is the tunica albuginea (TOO-ni-kuh al-buh-JI-nee-uh).
 It can occur when:

 Advertisement